-Taru Alexander is an award winning American jazz drummer, born and raised in Brooklyn, New York.
-He is a son of jazz legend Roland Alexander, an American post-bop jazz tenor saxophone player from Boston, Massachusetts.
-During his three decades of professional successful career, Taru appeared as a side man on more than a hundred albums.
+Taru Alexander is an award-winning American jazz drummer, born and raised in Brooklyn, New York.
+He is the son of jazz legend Roland Alexander, an American post-bop jazz tenor saxophone player from Boston, Massachusetts.
+During his three decades of professionally successful career, Taru appeared as a sideman on more than a hundred albums.
 Just to name a few he accompanied Salim Washington, Michael Marcus, Carlos Garnett, Rodney Kendrick, Roy Hargrove & Kenny Garrett, and many more…

-While still studying at the age of sixteen, Taru recorded his first album as a side man accompanying Fred Ho Afro-Asian Ensemble on the Black Saint record label.
-Soon after, he established himself at the New York jazz scene and became one of the sough after drummers.
-He also toured US with the Moe Better Blues Band & The Drums of Fire bands.
+While still studying at the age of sixteen, Taru recorded his first album as a sideman accompanying Fred Ho Afro-Asian Ensemble on the Black Saint record label.
+Soon after, he established himself on the New York jazz scene and became one of the sought-after drummers.
+He also toured the US with the Moe Better Blues Band & The Drums of Fire bands.

 As a leader, Taru recorded in 2014 an album titled KoJo Time released under the Jazz Leadsheet label paying tribute to his father, legendary tenor saxophone player Roland Alexander by playing his original compositions.